ashleyleal/XRPRaise/README.md

 ![Empowering Communities, One XRP at a Time](https://github.com/user-attachments/assets/9c69a1ec-9840-458d-9ae9-abea7bfed812)

+This project is my submission for Ripple's XRPL Student Builder Residency.
+I am pleased to announce that I won first place, receiving the Judges’ Choice Gold Award (1st overall), along with honors in other categories, including 1st Most Innovative and 2nd Best Deployed Project.
+This achievement was out of 12 projects, following a highly competitive application process to join the program.

 ## Inspiration 🌟
 The vision for XRP Raise was to create a platform similar to GoFundMe but seamlessly integrated into a social platform like Discord.
 My goal was to build an easy-to-use, fee-free fundraising tool that could be utilized for various purposes, from charity initiatives to project funding.
 I saw this as especially valuable for university and school communities, where student clubs, projects, and initiatives could receive direct support from peers and members.